– The Backcountry Ski Touring Blog

 Phantom tanning bed, it’s part of the plot.

 No, it’s not a legal thriller.
 If I had a nickle for how many times you guys have asked me about the DPS Phantom ski base glide treatment, I’d be buying a castle in Austria (feel free to start sending those nickels, you are invited).
 As it is, I began testing Phantom before it retailed.
 Doing so required a tedious installation involving weather prediction as much as anything else (because of needed sunlight curing).
 That didn’t work so well.
-DPS went back to the lab and came up with a better process, involving what’s essentially a high strength tanning bed that cures Phantom with UV light.
+DPS went back to the lab and came up with a better process, involving what’s essentially a high-strength tanning bed that cures Phantom with UV light.
 I’ve done a few A/B tests now, as well as rocking fully treated pairs.
 I’m here to tell you the stuff works.
 It’s not alpine race wax, and isn’t much different than Ptex on warm snow, but:

-1. Colder temps, definitly works.
+1. Colder temps, definitely works.

 2. Warm-cold-warm-cold icing your skis?
 Works as well as a wax job.